 Effective date

-The effective date of the early termination lease clause should be specified.
+The effective date should be specified.
 This is when the lease agreement will no longer bind the tenant.
 Therefore, the earliest time a tenant can invoke this clause is when they have performed all their obligations under the lease agreement and have given proper notice.

 Termination effective

-In addition to specify the date when the lease agreement will terminate, it is also crucial that you specify when the termination will come into effect.
+In addition to specifying the date, it is also crucial that you specify when the termination will come into effect.
 This can be up to 30 days after giving proper notice, and both you, as the landlord and your tenant, should be aware of this.

 Back rent